-How you all decide to file your taxes could impact whether you are found to be married
+How you all decide to file your taxes could impact whether you are found to be married.

 A judge would look to see if you and your spouse have done something together, like a married couple would, that would indicate an intent to be married.
-Living under the same roof and being intimate with one another is not equal to living under the same roof and engaging in activities that are akin to what married people do.
+Living under the same roof and being intimate with one another is not equal to living under the same roof and engaging in activities akin to what married people do.
 Filing taxes together is one way that comes to my mind that could signal to a judge that you all agree to be married and are doing your best to make that known.

-Before you purchase a home with your significant other, consider this
+Before you purchase a home with your significant other, consider this.

 Suppose that you and your boyfriend have been living together for five years in the same apartment.
-You are both getting tired of renting and make a plan to pool your money to put down on a house to purchase.
+You are both getting tired of renting and make a plan to pool your money to put down on the house to purchase.
 The idea of owning something and building equity in it appeals to you a lot more than continuing to "throw away" money on rent each month.
-With that, you contact a realtor, look at houses and decide to make an offer on one that you especially like.
+With that, you contact a realtor, look at houses and decide to offer one that you especially like.

 Be careful how you refer to and treat your significant other

-Don't play house- unless you want to be married
+Don't play house- unless you want to be married.

 This one sort of relates to earlier points I was making about moving in with a significant other.
 The fact is that almost as many people today reside with a significant other than reside with a spouse.
-I'm not going to speculate as to whether or not this is a good thing- but it is a thing that you need to be aware of.
+I'm not going to speculate whether or not this is a good thing- but it is something that you need to be aware of.
 If you can present yourself as a person who never intended to be married to a partner and never held yourself out as married, that is all good and well.
 However, you shouldn't be surprised at this point to know that these are areas where counter-testimony can be offered that may cause the judge to doubt your assertions.